“How’s your vagina?” – my friend Beth

 Yeah, this feels like a good place to start.
-It’s a legitimate question from your friend after having given birth to a nine pound two ounce, twenty-one-inch long baby boy.
+It’s a legitimate question from your friend after having given birth to a 9 pound 2 ounce, 21 inch long baby boy.
 And after having it done unmedicated (as planned), I would ask the same, unfiltered question as well.

 Leading up to labor and birth, I was obsessed with reading about, watching, and listening to birth stories.
 Whether they were difficult labors or “easy” labors, I wanted to know the range of possibilities.
 For many, this is insane.
 For me, this was preparation.
 I mean, as much preparation one can have before B-day.

 I will say, though, I started the journey convinced I was going unmedicated and no one could convince me otherwise.
-However, after this journey toward understanding grew longer (like 40 weeks long), I began to open up and prepare myself to be open-minded when the day came.
+However, after this journey toward understanding grew longer (like 40 weeks, five days long), I began to open up and prepare myself to be open-minded when the day came.
 I’m glad I did this.

 On a chilly Saturday at forty weeks, four days pregnant, Brendan and I had decided to mosey around Lincoln Park.
 We went out to brunch and then walked from there to Lincoln Park Zoo.
 I was convinced on walking this baby out for the sake of my sanity.
 Along the walk, I would have to stop and sit to rest and reset.
 I was cramp-y, but figured it was just the weight of my belly on my body.